DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	following parameters:

 	:param Emojis: A list of :doc:`DiscordEmoji </reference/entities/DiscordEmoji>` that got updated.
+	:param EmojisBefore: A list of :doc:`DiscordEmoji </reference/entities/DiscordEmoji>` before they got updated.
 	:param Guild: The guild (instance of :doc:`DiscordGuild </reference/DiscordGuild>`) that had its emoji updated.

 .. attribute:: GuildIntegrationsUpdate